 Wave Bandit Tri 6’0″

 Moving into more traditional shortboard territory you’ll find the Tri which comes in at 6 feet and 48L.
 It’s basically the same shape as the performer – fish shaped with more traditional rocker.
+This is board which Ben Gravy rides a lot.

 The Peformer 5’6″ is the same shape at the Performer 6’6″.
 It has a total volume of 42L.
 It’s ideal for someone who is looking to get a bit more radical on the wave and make some cut backs and vertical manoeuvres.